The CAMPARI method stands for

 You must be unequivocal when telling the bank what you need the capital for and how you’ll be able to afford the repayments.
 There is no room for ambiguity.
-Many applications fail because the entrepreneur does not directly and clearly show how a profit will be made on the initial capital; bank managers cannot clearly how they will get the money back and therefore consider the application to be too risky.
-When presenting your case, it must be very obvious how you’ll repay the loan; use illustrations or bring in an accountant if necessary.
+Many applications fail because the entrepreneur does not directly and clearly show how a profit will be made on the initial capital; bank managers cannot clearly see how they will get the money back and therefore consider the application to be too risky.
+When presenting your case, it must be obvious how you’ll repay the loan; use illustrations or bring in an accountant if necessary.

-Your business plan must be professionally presented, logical and display knowledge of your industry and target markets.
+Your business plan must be logical, display knowledge of your industry and target markets and be professionally presented.
+Not sure how to start writing a business plan?
+Read Workspaces’s guide.
 Business plans are important variables in whether a firm succeeds or fails; bank managers will be very keen to see your business plan is viable and can produce a return.
 Make sure yours is watertight; ask a professional to help you if required.
-Additionally, ensure your business model is solid.
-Bank managers must have confidence in your ability to deliver; if your business model is poorly monetised, irrational or hard to make sense of, this is going to dent your chances of getting a loan.
+Avoid these common mistakes.

 You must clearly show why you need the money and how you’re going to use it.
 There needs to be a good business case for the capital rather than simply because your business will benefit from increased revenue.
 Some examples are: